dotnetprog/dataverse-configuration-migration-tool/README.md

 ### Download latest release
 Get latest version of the tool built on this [release](https://github.com/dotnetprog/dataverse-configuration-migration-tool/releases/latest)
 > [!NOTE]
+> Interactive Login is now available with the CLI tool.
+The use of service principal is no more mandatory but still recommanded for automation scenarios. \
-> If you want to use the built version of the tool , `appsettings.Production.json` will need to be setup manually with your azure service principal credentials.
+> To automate the use of the tool, let's say within a pipeline (e.g Github Action,Azure Devops Pipeline),`appsettings.Production.json` will need to be setup manually with your azure service principal credentials.
 > [Quick Guide](https://recursion.no/blogs/dataverse-setup-service-principal-access-for-environment/) to create an azure service principal
 ## Why ❓